bchao1/bullet/DOCUMENTATION.md

 ## ⌨️ Using `Input` Object<a name="topic_9"></a>
 > Just vanilla user input.

+- `strip: bool`: whether to strip trailing spaces.
+- `pattern: str`: Default is `""`.
+If defined, user input should match pattern.

 ## ⌨️ Using `YesNo` Object<a name="topic_10"></a>
 > Guarded Yes/No question.
 - Only enter `y/Y` or `n/N`.
 Other invalid inputs will be guarded, and the user will be asked to re-enter.